MonashDataFluency/Power_BI/docs/02-modelling.md

 <img src="figures/ch03/2.1.2_Importing_data.png" width="80%" style="display: block; margin: auto;" />

 Then browse the file and select the necessary CSV file.
 Press on "**Connect**" to have a quick preview of the file.
-Once we click on "**load**", Power BI will successfully import the file.
+Once we click on "**Load**", Power BI will successfully import the file.
 Any errors will then pop up ready to be analysed and fixed.

 <img src="figures/ch03/2.1.3_Importing_data.png" width="100%" style="display: block; margin: auto;" />

 <img src="figures/ch03/2.1.4_Importing_data.png" width="100%" style="display: block; margin: auto;" />

 Clicking on "**View errors**" will enable us to check the detected errors right away.
-Alternatively, you close the pop up and click "**Edit queries**" to check for any errors.
+Alternatively, close the pop up and click "**Edit queries**" to check for any errors.
 This will query and list the errors in the data.

 ## Dealing with errors

 ### Check for “controlled” errors

 Once queried, we can see the controlled errors in the data.
 These errors can be analysed by clicking on them.
-Every error has a brief description to it saying what might’ve gone wrong.
+Every error has a brief description to it saying what might have gone wrong.

 ### Change datatype of column